Yirmiri/Yirmiri/AZURUNE-LICENSE.md

+## AZURUNE LICENSE
+Version 1.0.1 || Last Updated: September 2025

-## All Rights Reserved (For Non "dependant" cases)
+### All Rights Reserved.
-*See definition below for more details...*

 Copyright (c) 2025 Azurune

-## MIT License (Exclusively for a "dependent")
-*See definition below for more details...*

-Copyright (c) 2025 Azurune

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+**All files within this project are under All Rights Reserved unless otherwise specified, or they are considered an** **"addon", more information regarding "addon" below.**

+- Usage: You may use this software as a library or integrate it with your code with the predicate being it must be downloaded from its respective Modrinth or CurseForge page as a soft or hard dependency.

+- Modification: Permission is granted to modify this software ONLY to contribute to this software or for private usage.

+- Distribution: Permission is not granted to distribute this software.

+- Sublicensing: You may not sublicense this software.

+- Modpack Permission: Permission is granted for modpacks creators to include this software ONLY if a copy of this software is from its respective Modrinth or CurseForge page and access to the modpack.

+### Additional permissions are herby granted EXCLUSIVELY for an "addon" or contributions of this software:

+- Usage: Permission is granted to use the code in this software for addons.
+While not required it is greatly appreciated and encouraged to credit the source of the code from this software's GitHub linked above the code used from the software.

+- Modification: Permission is granted to modify portions of this software for an addon's needs provided that the source of the code from this software's GitHub is linked above the used code.
+Textures, models, sounds, and animations may also be modified for an addon's needs without any required credit however it is greatly appreciated and encouraged to credit the original author of assets when possible.

+### - Definition of an "Addon"
+For the purposes of this license, an "addon" is a separate piece of software for Minecraft that depends on this software to function and cannot function as an individual mod.
+This does not include ports of this software, or similar software that intends to replicate the features of this mod, to other Minecraft mod loaders, game versions, or platforms.

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+The above copyright notice and these permission notices shall be included in all copies or substantial portions of the software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,